VicOnt22/grasacgks/docroot/modules/contrib/email_registration/README.md

   used on new user registration.

-- If you use Behat for testing user scenarios you should override the default login behavior so the e-mail address will be used to log in instead of the username.
+- If you use Behat for testing user scenarios you should override the default login behavior so the email address will be used to log in instead of the username.
 To do this you should install the Service Container Extension which allows to override the default authentication service from Behat Drupal Extension: